keyboardio/Kaleidoscope/README.md

 ## Plugin methods

-The plugin provides the `EEPROMKeymapProgrammer` object, which has the following methods:
+The plugin provides the `EEPROMKeymapProgrammer` object, which has the following methods and properties:

 ### `.activate()`